Huawei launches ‘super camera smartphone’ P30 Series in Paris

 COMING SOON TO SINGAPORE

-The P30 is priced at S$998, while the P30 Pro is availabe at S$1,398.
-They will be launched island-wide from Apr 6 at all Huawei Concept Stores, local telco operators, selected consumer electronic stores, authorised mobile retailers and selected online marketplaces.
+The P30 is priced at S$998, while the P30 Pro is available at S$1,398.
+They will be launched island-wide from Apr 6 at all Huawei Concept Stores, local telcos, selected consumer electronic stores, authorised mobile retailers and selected online marketplaces.

 On the same launch date, there will also be a sales launch event at VivoCity, Central Court at level 1.
 From 10am to 10pm, customers will receive a premium gift set (worth up to S$470) with every purchase of the Huawei P30 or P30 Pro.